 About the Middle East Studies Programme

-In October 2018, OSGA will welcome its first intake of 8 students onto the newly introduced one-year MSc in Modern Middle Eastern Studies, which will match the one-year MSc degrees already offered in OSGA’s other regional units.
-It will also be only the second year that DPhils in ‘Area Studies’ will have been provided through OSGA, and the first year that a dedicated Modern Middle Eastern cohort has been incorporated into OSGA’s DPhil programme.
+In October 2018, OSGA welcomed its first intake of 8 students onto the newly introduced one-year MSc in Modern Middle Eastern Studies, which complements the one-year MSc degrees offered in OSGA’s other regional units.
+It was also only the second year of OSGA’s DPhil in Area Studies, and the first year that a dedicated Modern Middle Eastern cohort was incorporated into the programme.